-During a May 4 reference committee hearing (14-page PDF; About PDFs), resolution co-author and IMG delegate Alexander Brzezny, M.D., M.P.H., of Ephrata, Wash., said this would allow residency programs to benefit from a pool of highly qualified IMGs who might otherwise be unavailable.
+During a May 4 reference committee hearing, resolution co-author and IMG delegate Alexander Brzezny, M.D., M.P.H., of Ephrata, Wash., said this would allow residency programs to benefit from a pool of highly qualified IMGs who might otherwise be unavailable.

 - NCSC delegates voted to override the Reference Committee on Education's recommendations and adopted two resolutions that, respectively, focused on demystifying the visa application process for residency directors and improving parity for international medical graduates (IMGs).

 - Delegates said the visa resolution would allow residency programs to benefit from a pool of highly qualified IMGs who might be otherwise unavailable.

 - Although the reference committee deemed the parity resolution to be "beyond the scope of the AAFP," delegates voted to approve an amended measure to help establish respect and aid in removing stereotypes.

 "I will not be asking you to lower the bar, but equate the bar for all," Brzezny said.
 "There are a number of qualified (U.S. medical)-licensed international medical graduates who may not be offered the opportunity to apply to U.S. residency programs because of perceived problems with visa applications.
 We have identified a good number of such programs and have identified this as a problem."